spraguesy/module-one-final-project-guidelines-houston-web-082718/README.md

             i) Add this song to a playlist? (y/n)
                 1) If yes, what playlist, or new playlist?
                 2) What is the new playlist name?

+Current Problems:
+    If you mispell a song.
+Spotify API can still find the match, but the song name isn't corret.
+So it gets added as a song, but within our app we can't find it again because it is the incorrect name.